geraldDev01/finance-tracker-backend/README.md

 ## 🚀 Quick Start

-    .
-    1.  _Clone and Install packages._
+1. Clone and Install packages.
     Use _git clone_ to download this repo into your machine, navigate to the project folder and use _npm_ to install dependencies.

+    npm install

-    2.  _RUN MIGRATIONS TO CREATE A SEED DATABASE_
+2. RUN MIGRATIONS TO CREATE A SEED DATABASE

+    sequelize init
     npm run migration_seed

-    2.  _CREATE AN .ENV FILE IN THE MAIN DIRECTORY CONTENT WITH YOUR LOCAL VARIABLES!_
+3. CREATE AN .ENV FILE IN THE MAIN DIRECTORY CONTENT WITH YOUR LOCAL VARIABLES like:

-        APP_PORT
-        APP_DB_PORT
-        DB_HOST
-        DB_USER
-        DB_PASS
-        DB_NAME
+    .ENV.EXAMPLE

 ## 🧐 What's inside?